Floor Heating Solutions

 The smoke and warm air heated the floor surface before discharging through flues.

-Latest innovations include heating the floor using fluid- flowing hydronic systems or electrical resistance elements.
+The latest innovations include heating the floor using fluid- flowing hydronic systems or electrical resistance elements.
 These innovations are ideal since they cover a large area similar to the traditional methods.

 Also, they are relatively small, providing flexibility and highly efficient offering the best temperature for your floor heating.